bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 But still there is sort of this, this difference in on-chain space usage, which is particularly problematic for single payments.
 When you want to send a one-time donation to someone, then, you know, that overhead of that notification is quite significant.

+### Other generic schemes

 Sjors: 00:29:20

 Might be useful also to compare to some other generic schemes to solve the same problem.
 So one is that instead of publishing...
 Well, one is that it requires a little bit of interaction.
-Somebody has to send you an email anonymously and you reply with an XPUB and now they can just send whatever they want to that XPUP.
+Somebody has to send you an email anonymously and you reply with an xPub and now they can just send whatever they want to that xPub.
 That's one thing you can do.
-You can run a little Tor hidden service that will just hand out XPUBs to anybody who asks.
+You can run a little Tor hidden service that will just hand out xPubs to anybody who asks.
 That is a problem with, you know, denial of service and of course you have to run server.
-Denial of service means basically somebody could ask you for an XPub and then ask you for an XPub and ask you for an XPub.
+Denial of service means basically somebody could ask you for an xPub and then ask you for an xPub and ask you for an xPub.
-And then for every time you've given out an XPUB, you've got to monitor like a thousand addresses forever.
+And then for every time you've given out an xPub, you've got to monitor like a thousand addresses forever.
 So that's one thing.
 Another obvious thing you can do is use Lightning because with Lightning, you have a public key and something like a Bolt 12 tattoo.
 Once that's finalized, we'll make it just very easy to receive money, but it means some...